ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 enabled=true
 ```

-The Ballerina program needs to be started as below with either `--config` or `--c` option and provide the path of the
+The created configuration file can be passed to the Ballerina program with either `--config` or `--c` option along with
-configuration file to adhere to the configuration as shown below.
+the path of the configuration file.

 ```bash
 $ ballerina run --config <path-to-conf>/ballerina.conf hello_world_service.bal